Short walk from Standen to Weir Wood Reservoir

 Weir Wood reservoir, completed in 1952, is ahead.
 Much of the western end of the reservoir is a nature reserve.
 From the path you can see some of the unusual birdlife living there.
 Look out for great-crested grebes with their elegant head bobbing dance, cormorants perched on the rafts spreading their wings to dry and, occasionally, osprey hunting during their migrations.
 When the water is low, wading birds can be seen hunting in the exposed mud.

 (Points 6 - 7 on map) Keep ahead, passing a metal gate on the right hand side diagonal to the path (6), and continue straight on.
-Go over a two plank bridge and cross the next stile into the field, keeping the chain link fence to your left.
+Go over a two plank bridge and cross the next stile into the field (7), keeping the chain link fence to your left.

 A path runs along the bottom end of Hollybush Wood.
 This woodland makes up part of the Standen estate.
 Much water drains through here and often floods the path.
 On the far side of the field to the right is an old barn, which is all that remains of the original Standen Farm, one of the three farms the Beales bought in the 1890s to form the Standen estate.
 This is remembered as a 'small, low-pitched cottage, inhabited by an enormous family'.
 It was demolished in 1896 and the name was adopted for the big house.

 (Points 8 - 9 on map) Continue for 50 yards and go through a metal gate, continue along the edge of the field.
-Cross a small wooden two-plank bridge, then a stile.
-Shortly afterwards, leave the Border Path and cross another stile into the field on the right at the ‘Public Footpath’ sign.
+Cross a small wooden two-plank bridge (8).
+Shortly afterwards, leave the Border Path and turn right into the field on the right at the ‘Public Footpath’ sign (9).

 Standen Rocks, once used by the Beale children and grandchildren from Standen for picnic teas, on the left, are moss-covered sandstone outcrops close to the path.
 If there’s time, make a detour to explore them and the wonderful views they offer across the reservoir.
 In the Beales’ day, the view would have been very different, as the reservoir, fed by the River Medway, was not built until 1952.
 Back on the path, alongside the hedgerow there is an interpretation board on Standen Rocks.

 Walk up the hill, keeping the wide, scrubby hedgerow on your right and crossing under the high-voltage power cables.
 Go through a metal gate by the two pointed finger post.
-The steeper headland path leads through more scrub (Please persevere in this area; the scrub can become very overgrown in summer but a brief search will reveal an open path to the top of the scrub footpath turn right by the three point public footpath sign pointing up the hill.
+The steeper headland path leads through more scrub (Please persevere in this area; the scrub can become very overgrown in summer.)
+At the top of the scrub footpath turn right by the three point public footpath sign pointing up the hill.

 Views of Standen